-AHEPA and the DOP co-sponsored this year’s Community Awards Banquet on Sunday May 23, to honor and wish well our young students as they begin and continue their higher education journey of learning.
-Some Covid-19 restrictions have been lifted which allowed us to have a face-to-face celebration in the Dombalis Hall, and still keeping our safety precautions.
-A record number of 86 attended, including High School graduates, College graduates, Scholarship recipients and their families with parents and pappou and yiayia.
+AHEPA and the DOP co-sponsored this year’s Community Awards Banquet on Sunday May 22, to honor and wish well our students as they begin and continue their higher education journey of learning.
+With Covid-19 restrictions lifted we were able to have a face-to-face celebration in the Dombalis Hall.
+A record number of 120 attended, including High School graduates, College graduates, Scholarship recipients and their families with parents and pappoudes and yiayiades.

-We followed up with the presentation of scholarships by John Bletsos, President of AHEPA, Linda Tsironis Caruthers, President of DOP, Barbara Bambacus President of Philoptochos and Fr.
-Nicholas, Dean of the Cathedral, who presented the scholarships for the rest of the Cathedral organizations on behalf of the Parish Council, and Drew Baker who presented the Cathedral scholarship in honor of his grandparents.
+We followed up with the presentation of scholarships by John Bletsos, President of AHEPA, Linda Tsironis Caruthers, President of DOP, Barbara Bambacus President of Philoptochos, Maria Bartz, who presented the scholarships for the rest of the Cathedral organizations on behalf of the Parish Council, and Drew Baker who presented the Cathedral scholarship in honor of his grandparents.
 Fr.
 Nick was also present, and he honored the graduating altar boys.

 Bravo and congratulations to all of you graduates, scholarship recipients and your families!
 Good luck in your studies!
 We applaud you and wish you the best in your future!
 Remember Homer's phrase in Iliad "Αιέν αριστεύειν..." which means "always strive for excellence..."
 Do try to practice it, not only in your studies but in your lives too!

 John Bletsos also announced that the Hellenic Society Paideia of VA, AHEPA and Philoptochos will make donations to defray some of the cost to the three applicants from our Cathedral community for the Ionian Village.
 The Ionian Village Camp is organized by the Archdiocese and it provides an excellent opportunity for our youth to visit Greece, feel the cultural and religious experience, enjoy fellowship with young people from many places in the US, and make everlasting friendships.